ruanimal/GB-BRi5H-8250-hackintosh/README.md

 - OC_10.15: OpenCore config file for macOS Catalina
 - SSDT_by_SSDTTime: SSDT file generate by SSDTTime
 - SSDT_by_hand: SSDT file edit by hand

+NOTE: regenerate MLB, SystemSerialNumber and SystemUUID, if you use this config